 Void.

-External functions are not allowed to return templates.
+Void.

 Restrictions on invoking functions from specific places are described in clause 16.1.4.

 NOTE: External functions should only exchange information with the test system via return values and parameter passing.
 Side-effects that change the status of the test system and may influence the test outcome should be avoided.
 Such side-effects can occur if an external function contains default handling, configuration, communication or timer operations.